Children’s Religious Exploration

-This Religious Exploration class is for preschoolers and kindergarteners, and it introduces children to an RE class environment through crafts, games and literature.
+Harmony’s curriculum for preschoolers and kindergarteners introduces them to an RE class environment through crafts, games and literature.
 Kids attending this class are often excited to hear a familiar Berenstain Bears or Franklin story that teaches positive character traits.

 - Living the Seven Principles: Children learn the core values of Unitarian Universalism

 - The World Around Us: Children study engaging (often seasonal) topics from around the world – science, culture, holidays, and mythology, to name just a few

 - Building Character: Children take the character traits they learned in Seedlings class to a more advanced level

 3rd to 5th grades